 Il Gattopardo

 This series is a meditation on Giuseppe Tomasi di Lampedusa’s novel The Leopard, which details the unification of Sicily with mainland Italy during the mid-19th Century.
-I use the book as a starting point from which to begin an exploration of the island; it is a project I have been returning to over a number of years.
+I used the book as a starting point for an exploration of the island.
+It is a project I have been returning to over a number of years, drawn by a persistent fascination with the island’s shifting landscapes and historical layering.

-Since unification with Italy in 1861 Sicily has grappled with the notion of governance from Rome and continues to retain a stoically unyielding sense of identity, wholly distinct from mainland Italy.
-Journeying from Palermo to Catania these diaristic images chronicle a circumnavigation of the island’s western peninsular, attempting to create a visual account of Sicily’s indomitable character.
+Since unification with Italy in 1861, Sicily has grappled with the notion of governance from Rome and continues to retain a stoically unyielding sense of identity, wholly distinct from mainland Italy.
+Journeying from Palermo to Catania, these diaristic images chronicle a circumnavigation of the island’s western peninsula, seeking to capture a visual essence of Sicily’s indomitable character.

-By contrasting the landscapes of ancient relics, with overlooked corners of contemporary cities and towns, the photographs speak of the way in which beauty survives in a natural realm increasingly encroached upon by the manmade.
-The work considers the interaction of society and nature, and the slow decline of a once prosperous region.
+By contrasting the landscapes of ancient relics with overlooked corners of contemporary cities and towns, the photographs speak of the way in which beauty survives in a natural realm increasingly encroached upon by the manmade.
+The work considers the interaction of society and nature, and bears witness to the slow decline of a once-prosperous region.

 View Images